hyunlimy/APCONet/README.md

-APCONet: <br/> AI model for arterial pressure waveform derived cardiac output algorithm
+APCONet: <br/> AI model for arterial pressure waveform derived cardiac output
 ----------------------------------------------------
 This repository is the official python implementation of APCONet-v1.